fleetdm/fleet/docs/REST API/rest-api.md

 - [Modify team enroll secrets](#modify-team-enroll-secrets)
 - [Version](#version)

 The Fleet server exposes API endpoints that handle the configuration of Fleet as well as endpoints that manage enroll secret operations.
-These endpoints require prior authentication; you must log in before calling any of the endpoints documented below.
+These endpoints require prior authentication, you so you'll need to log in before calling any of the endpoints documented below.

 ### Get certificate